pulsepointinc/csud/README.md

 * JSONP can't be used to read cookies from the domain the JSONP javascript is served from.
 This means a 100% client-side solution isn't possible.
 A webserver is required to process requests, read/write cookies, and create JSONP responses.
 * JSONP is less secure in that it gives partners (DSPs) the ability to execute arbitrary javascript directly within the calling document (in some cases, a publisher page) at match time.

+## Comparison to traditional visitor matching ##
+See http://docs.pulse.corp/display/~ERachitskiy/Better+visitor+matching for a higher level discussion of CSUD.